Porsche 914: 914/8

 Two prototype 914s, dubbed 914/8 generally and called 914/S by Porsche, were built during 1969.
 An orange 914/8 was the first constructed, at the instigation of Ferdinand Piëch (then head of the racing department), to prove the concept.
 Powered by a 350 hp Type 908 flat-eight racing engine, it was built using a surplus handbuilt 914 development prototype bodyshell, chassis No. 914111, and included many differences from the standard vehicle, such as quad headlamps.
 The second 914/8, a silver, road-registered car powered by a carburetted and detuned 908 race engine making 300 hp, was prepared as a gift to Ferry Porsche on his 60th birthday.
 Also based on a spare prototype shell (chassis No. 914006), it was much closer to the standard car in detail.
-By all accounts Ferry didn't like the car very much and it is now in the Porsche Museum.
+By all accounts, Ferry did not like the car very much, and it is now in the Porsche Museum.
 Neither car saw a racetrack except for the purposes of testing.
 The 914/8 was not considered for production as a regular model.

 Porsche Tapiro

 The Porsche Tapiro was a concept car designed by Giorgetto Giugiaro's Italdesign studio and built on a 914/6 platform.
-The car had gullwing doors and two centrally-hinged covers over the rear engine and storage compartments.
+The car had gullwing doors and two centrally hinged covers over the rear engine and storage compartments.
 The Tapiro debuted at the 1970 Turin Auto Show.
 Sold to Argentine composer Waldo de los Ríos, the car was extensively damaged in a fire.
 It was later bought by Italdesign.